tihana-gray/pands-project/README.md

 2. **Creating DataFrame from the list**

 After file reading, the script uses `pd.DataFrame()` to turn the lists into a table format.
 I also gave each row a name by using a list of names.
-Column names are `"sepal_length"`, `"sepal_width"`, `"petal_length"`, and `"petal_width"`.\
+Column names are `"sepal_length"`, `"sepal_width"`, `"petal_length"`, and `"petal_width"`.
 Before creating the DataFrame, I included a check using `os.path.exists()` to see if the dataset file actually exists.
-If it doesn't, I an `else` part is used to print a message with the filename and stop the program using `exit()`.
+If it doesn't, an `else` part is used to print a message with the filename and stop the program using `exit()`.
 This is helpful when debugging because the program won’t crash later from trying to read a missing file, and it lets me know exactly what went wrong.

 **📚 References (full list of refrences provided with the code):**
 - https://docs.python.org/3/library/os.path.html#os.path.exists